-You are about to read two very dirty words…gum disease.
-Although most of us do not think about this oral health affliction often, it can easily be lurking just below the surface of our gums.
-This oral malady can be caused by gingivitis or periodontitis, which can both be easily prevented with proper oral hygiene practices.
+It’s one of those things we don’t like to think about.
+Meanwhile, it can busy taking hold just below the surface of our gums.
+It can be caused by gingivitis or periodontitis, both of which can be easily prevented with proper oral hygiene.

-Let’s start with gingivitis, a slight irritation of the gums, which may seem harmless but can lead to much more serious oral health issues.
+Let’s start with gingivitis: a slight irritation of the gums which may seem harmless but can cause much more serious oral health issues.

-Perhaps you don’t even know about or have never thought to watch for the signs and symptoms of gingivitis, which can go unnoticed fairly easily due to their mildness.
+The signs and symptoms of gingivitis can easily go unnoticed due to their mildness.

-The classic signs of gingivitis are red, swollen and tender gums which tend to bleed when brushing.
-Because gum disease often causes pockets to form between teeth and gums where food particles can get trapped, a side effect of gingivitis is bad breath and/or a bad taste in the mouth, caused by a bacterial infection.
+The classic signs are red, swollen and tender gums which tend to bleed when brushing.
+Also, it can cause pockets to form between teeth and gums where food particles can get trapped.
+A side effect of this is bad breath and/or a bad taste in the mouth.
 If you notice any of these symptoms, you’ll want to take steps to curb any further damage or deterioration of the gum line.
-Nipping this less serious oral health nuisance in the bud will prevent the onset of more serious gum disease such as periodontitis.
+Nipping this less serious nuisance in the bud will prevent the onset of more serious gum disease such as periodontitis.

-It is best to be vigilant when dealing with gingivitis because if it is left untreated, it can lead to the more severe periodontitis.
+It makes sense to be vigilant when dealing with gingivitis because otherwise it can lead to the more severe periodontitis.

-These toxins cause a more severe separation of the gums from teeth, as this is an advanced form of gum disease, and you risk the chance of the gums becoming infected.
+These toxins cause a more severe separation of the gums from teeth.
+As this is an advanced form of gum disease, you risk the chance of the gums themselves becoming infected.

 Why is this so concerning?

-The answer is that a severe side-effect of periodontitis is tooth loss.
+The answer is simple.
+A side-effect of periodontitis is tooth loss.

-Preventing any form of gum diseases, especially if you or your dentist notices signs of periodontitis, is imperative to having a healthy mouth and attractive smile.
-So how do you even know if you have periodontitis?
-One of the most challenging factors is that even though this gum disease is serious, it often has only mild signs or symptoms.
-That’s why it’s best to get into the habit of practicing a good dental hygiene routine to prevent the onset of any form of gum disease, regardless of how mild, before it even begins to form.
+So preventing periodontitis is vital to preserving your winning smile.
+The problem is, though the disease is serious, it often has only mild signs or symptoms.
+And that’s why it’s best to get into the habit of practicing good dental hygiene to prevent the onset of any form of gum disease, regardless of how mild, before it begins to form.

 How can you prevent the onset of gum disease?

-We all know that we should be flossing daily but many of us find it hard to use traditional floss to get in between teeth and gums.
-An alternative to string floss, one that’s effective and simple, is water flossing.
+We all know we should be flossing daily.
+But many of us find it hard to use traditional floss .
+So, the fast, effective and simple alternative is water flossing.

-This is a great addition to your daily brushing routine and it will quickly improve your oral hygiene.
-Water flossing can also actually reverse the signs of gum disease and improve gum health.
-Water flossing is also over 50% more effective than traditional flossing, plus it is much easier, especially for those with dexterity issues or with tightly spaced teeth.
-Additionally, water flossing is effective at reducing two components of gum disease: inflammation and plaque.
+This is a great addition to your daily brushing routine and it quickly improves your oral health.
+Water flossing can also actually reverse the signs of gum disease.
+Water flossing is also over 50% more effective than traditional flossing.
+Plus it’s much easier for those of us with dexterity issues or tightly spaced teeth.
+Furthermore, water flossing is more effective at reducing the key components of gum disease: inflammation and plaque.

 One sign and one culprit of gum disease

-Plaque is a sticky substance that deposits on teeth and is a breeding ground for bacteria, which in turn causes gum disease.
-Plaque can build up when you eat sugar or carbohydrates, so it is important to remove as much of this sticky culprit as possible, each day, from your teeth and gum line.
-Water flossing is a great way to prevent or eliminate plaque and the Waterpik brand offers different flossing tips, including the Plaque Seeker® tip, which helps to wipe out the plaque in hard to reach places.
+Plaque is a sticky film that clings to teeth and provides a breeding ground for bacteria.
+This in turn causes gum disease.
+So it’s important to remove it every day.
+Water flossing is a great way to prevent or eliminate plaque.
+And the Waterpik brand offers different flossing tips, including the Plaque Seeker® tip, which helps wipe out plaque in hard to reach places.